 Specifically, the Administrative Law Judge finds that the annexation of the proposed area will cause St. Augusta Township to lose approximately 14 percent of its tax base, amounting to approximately \$36,000 annually.
 And the remaining Township will lose approximately \$18,000 in Homestead Agricultural Credit Aid.
 This reduction in revenue, however, will be offset by reductions in Township expenditures to service the annexation area.
 The remaining Township will save approximately \$21,000 annually in road maintenance costs for the 8.7 miles of Township roads in the annexation area that it will no longer have to maintain.
 The remaining Township will also see savings in fire protection and future municipal prosecution costs.
-Accordingly, the ALJ concludes that any losses in revenue that the remaining Township will incur as a result of the annexation will be offset by savings the Township will realize in service expenditures.
+Accordingly, the ALJ concludes that any losses in revenue that the remaining Township will realize in service expenditures.
 As a result, the annexation will not adversely impact the remaining Township's ability to carry out its governmental functions.